zerothi/sisl/docs/index.rst

 Which calculates the DOS for a 13x13x13 Monkhorst-Pack grid.

-Another common analysis is real-space charge analysis, the following command line subtracts two real-space charge grids and writes them to a CUBE file:
+Another common analysis is real-space charge analysis.
+The following command line subtracts two real-space charge grids and writes them to a CUBE file:

 .. code-block:: bash